Europe of Freedom and Democracy

-Europe of Freedom and Democracy (EFD) was a Eurosceptic political group in the European Parliament.
-The group was formed following the 2009 European parliamentary election, mostly composed of elements of the Independence/Democracy (IND/DEM) and Union for a Europe of Nations (UEN) groups that had existed during the 6th European Parliament.
-The group had a loose relationship with Movement for a Europe of Liberties and Democracy (MELD), a European political party founded in 2011.
+Europe of Freedom and Democracy (EFD) was a far-right, Eurosceptic political group that operated in the European Parliament from 2009 to 2014.
+It was composed of 34 MEPs and it existed during the European Parliament's 7th and 8th terms.
+After 2011, EFD had a loose relationship with the Movement for a Europe of Liberties and Democracy political party.

-The EFD was a coalition of ten political parties – the largest being the UK Independence Party (UKIP) with eleven seats and the Italian Lega Nord, with nine seats – along with one independent.
-The EFD is hostile to further European integration, and more nationalistic and anti-immigration than its main predecessor IND/DEM.
-The EFD was considered to belong on the right-wing to far-right of the political spectrum.

-On 24 June 2014 EFD group became Europe of Freedom and Direct Democracy (EFDD) for the 8th European Parliament, with the continuing membership of just two of the eleven political parties that formed EFD.
+Ideologically, EFD was conservative, right-wing populistand strongly opposed to European integration.
+Its members included parties such as the UK Independence Party and Lega Nord.
+Founded as a merger of the Independence/Democracy (IND/DEM) and Union for Europe of the Nations after the 2009 European Parliament election, EFD was more nationalistic and strongly opposed to immigration than its main predecessor, IND/DEM.
+In the aftermath of the 2014 European Parliament election, EFD became the Europe of Freedom and Direct Democracy (EFDD) group, though only two EFD parties continued their membership in the EFDD.

 History

 Formation

-Following the 2009 European parliament elections, the Independence/Democracy (IND/DEM) and Union for a Europe of Nations (UEN), two political groups of the European Parliament, were in trouble.
+Following the 2009 European Parliament elections, the Independence/Democracy (IND/DEM) and Union for a Europe of Nations (UEN), two political groups of the European Parliament, were in trouble.
 The UK Independence Party (UKIP) component of IND/DEM had done well, but the other parties of this group fared very poorly.
-UEN had also lost MEPs and both groups had fallen under the threshold required for a group to exist.
+UEN had also lost MEPs and both groups had fallen below the threshold required for a group to exist.
 The remnants of both groups needed to find a new group before the constitutive session of the 7th European Parliament on 14 July 2009.

 Speculation regarding the new group surfaced on 30 June 2009.
 The name of the group was originally speculated as A Europe of Free Peoples, or A Europe of Peoples for Liberty, or a phrase involving the word Independence or Freedom or Democracy or People.
 In the absence of an official name, the nascent group was given the placeholder name of Liberty.
 On 1 July 2009 a press conference was held launching the group.
 That press conference named the group Europe of Freedom and Democracy.

 Andreas Mölzer, the leader of the Freedom Party of Austria (FPÖ) European Parliament list, announced in July 2009 that FPÖ and EFD were in negotiations over FPÖ joining the group; each side had reservations about the other, with UKIP, the Reformed Political Party (SGP) of the Netherlands, and the Slovak National Party (SNS) each uneasy about the inclusion of the FPÖ.
 In June 2011, the FPÖ tried again to have its two MEPs join the faction, but was again denied, being opposed by five or six of the nine parties in the EFD.
+EFD was positioned by scholars as a right-wing and far-right.